nvfp/demo-2023/readme.md

-just trying out stuff here, doing some experiments and proof of concepts to really get what's going on.
+Testing repo for trying things out, experimenting, and proofs of concepts.

 > **TIP**
 this is TIP